springboardmentor66871h/Environ_Scan_Project/README.md

 Exploratory Data Analysis was conducted to understand data patterns and relationships:

-Identification of pollution trends across cities and time periods Visualization of pollutant distributions using histograms and line charts Correlation analysis between pollutants and meteorological parameters Detection of peak pollution hours and seasonal variations Identification of high-risk zones through preliminary geospatial analysis
+-Identification of pollution trends across cities and time periods -Visualization of pollutant distributions using histograms and line charts -Correlation analysis between pollutants and meteorological parameters -Detection of peak pollution hours and seasonal variations -Identification of high-risk zones through preliminary geospatial analysis

 EDA provided critical insights that guided feature selection and model development.